MaxHalford/maxhalford.github.io/content/blog/fairness-competition.md

 And yet, my gut feeling is that many teams have had the wrong focus.
 Having looked at each team's code, most people used very sophisticated neural networks based on transformer architectures.
 That's great, because I know for a fact that the latter are not part of the official curriculum in French schools as well, so it shows some form of motivation.
 However, I'm worried that students used a "toolbox" approach whereby they imported and trained a fancy model because it's the *goût du jour*.

-In my opinion, if a student is able to understand BERT and transformers, then surely she is capable to understand fair learning.
-The problem is that I think that they don't, and only managed to figure out the API provided by the library they found on GitHub and imported in their notebook.
+In my opinion, if a student is able to understand BERT and transformers, then surely she is capable of understanding fair learning.
+The problem is that I believe that they don't understand these notions very well.
+Instead, they only manage to figure out the API provided by a library they found on GitHub and imported in their notebook.
 I fear that they simply didn't do any fair learning because the toolboxes they used didn't provide any fair learning capability.
 That's very worrying.
 It might also hint at a blindspot in the library ecosystem.
+I would love to be wrong about all this.

 Here is the ranking with respect to fairness for the top 10 competitors on the Kaggle private leaderboard: